Liangyushi/ConvNTC/README.md

-# Convolutional-neural-tensor-completion
+# Convolutional Neural Tensor Completion (ConvNTC)
-The source code of paper 'ConvNTC: Convolutional neural tensor completion for predicting synergistic status of disease-related miRNA pairs and cell-related drug pairs'
+The source code of paper 'ConvNTC: Convolutional neural tensor completion for detecting ‘A-A-B’ type biological triplets'

 # The source code will be made public when the paper is accepted